 |Precipitation Past 3-Years||3-Year Departure From Normal||3-Year % of Normal|

 Comparing Past Droughts

 The below graph depicts historical drought severity across Kansas since 1895, using the Palmer Drought Severity Index (PDSI).
 Widely considered to be an excellent indicator of long-term drought severity, the PDSI uses a comprehensive blend of precipitation, temperature and soil moisture to determine long-term drought severity.
 Negative values indicate drought conditions, while positive values indicate wet and drought-free conditions.
-Long-term drought before February was certainly rivaling the infamously dry years of the 1930s and 1950s, but beneficial precipitation since February has greatly eased (and as of late, erased) long-term drought conditions.
 Image courtesy of the National Climatic Data Center (NCDC).